 To learn more about how Canada can leverage its strength in education to become a global player in online learning, listen to our podcast episode.

-Andrew Schrumm is a member of RBC’s Thought Leadership group, as Senior Manager, Research in the Office of the CEO.
+Andrew Schrumm is a Senior Manager, Research in RBC’s Thought Leadership group.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.